kedacore/keda/CREATE-NEW-SCALER.md

 - `WindowSeconds`: //TODO
 - `Value`: A numerical value that represents the state of the metric.
 It could be the length of a queue, or it can be the amount of lag in a stream, but it can also be a simple representation of the state.

-Kubernetes HPA (Horizontal Pod Autoscaler) will poll `GetMetrics` reulgarly through KEDA's metric server (as long as there is at least one pod), and compare the returned value to a configured value in the ScaledObject configuration.
+Kubernetes HPA (Horizontal Pod Autoscaler) will poll `GetMetrics` regularly through KEDA's metric server (as long as there is at least one pod), and compare the returned value to a configured value in the ScaledObject configuration.
 Kubernetes will use the following formula to decide whether to scale the pods up and down:

 `desiredReplicas = ceil[currentReplicas * ( currentMetricValue / desiredMetricValue )]`.